 Jill Weinberg is an Assistant Professor Sociology whose research/teaching lies in the areas of law/deviance, sports, and gender.
 She received a PhD from Northwestern University, MA from University of Chicago, and JD from Seattle University.
 Specializing in law in everyday life, her research examines how ordinary people advocate to decriminalize particular behaviors.

 Chris Whittier earned his Ph.D. from North Carolina State University.
-Professor Whittier directs the Conservation Medicine program at the Cummings School of Veterinary Medicine at Tufts and maintains a position with the Smithsonian.
+Professor Whittier directs the Conservation Medicine program at the Cummings School of Veterinary Medicine at Tufts.
 He is an avid wildlife photographer, has appeared in a number of wildlife documentaries, and has had field and laboratory research and photographs published in a variety of scientific journals, magazines, and books.

 Carol Wilkinson earned her Ph.D. from the University of Rochester.
 She is a lecturer in the Department of English at Tufts University.
 Her research interests include medieval literature, and she has recently completed a biography of Mary Silsbee, the poet and femme fatale who haunts the works of Nathaniel Hawthorne.